Maritime Makeover: The Role for Investors in Decarbonizing Global Shipping

 - The industry is not on track for alignment with the Paris Agreement.
 Fully decarbonizing shipping by 2050 is possible but will require that stakeholders take more ambitious steps to reduce fuel usage right away and accelerate the uptake of non-fossil fuels.

-- Shipping providers are just starting to focus on carbon reductions.
-Only 12 of the largest 94 ship owners have committed to a net zero target, a key first step toward transition planning.
+- Shipping providers are just starting to focus on carbon.
+Only 16 of the top ship owners across key industry segments have committed to a net zero target, a key first step toward transition planning.
 In the near term, ship owners and operators should adopt solutions that reduce fuel usage.
 Integrating zero-carbon fuels and technologies at increasing scales will accelerate the longer-term transition.

 - Shipping customers drive demand for low-carbon shipping.
 Cargo owners and charterers should signal a willingness to pay for low-carbon supply chain services by prioritizing the use of low-emissions vessels.

 - Commitments and disclosures for shipping companies.
-In this summary report, we identify key “asks” for investors and lenders to make of shipping providers and shipping service users and recommend company-level disclosures.
+We identify key “asks” for investors and lenders to make of shipping providers and shipping service users and recommend company-level disclosures.

 Global Shipping Solutions

 Measures offering significant emissions reductions are available today, and shipping companies should adopt them.
-However, dramatic emissions reductions will require transitioning the global industry from using oil-derived bunker fuel to alternative non-fossil fuels such as ammonia, methanol, biomethane or bio-oil that are not yet widely available.
-A range of such fuels are in various stages of development and demonstration; some are “drop-in” fuels compatible with existing vessels, while others require engine or vessel modifications.
+However, more dramatic emissions reductions will require significant investments to transition from oil-derived bunker fuel to alternative zero-carbon fuels such as green ammonia or green methanol.
+Zero-carbon fuels are not yet widely available but are in various stages of readiness; some are drop-in fuels compatible with existing vessels, but most require engine or vessel modifications.

-Alternative fuel costs are expected to fall significantly in the coming years but current projections suggest they will remain more expensive than fossil-based fuels well into the future.
-There are differences in the performance, cost, operational capabilities and scalability of these potential fuel solutions and a single winner has not emerged; rather, it’s likely that the industry will rely on a variety of fuels, adding complexity to the transition.
+Alternative fuel costs are expected to fall significantly in the coming years, but current projections suggest they will remain more expensive than fossil-based fuels well into the future.
+There are differences in the performance, cost, operational capabilities and scalability of these potential fuel solutions.
+A single winner may not emerge – more likely is that the industry will rely on a variety of fuels for different applications, adding complexity to the transition.

 To lay the groundwork for introducing alternative fuels at scale, stakeholders including shipbuilders, ship owners and operators, ports, fuel providers and shipping customers must work together to address technical, logistical and institutional barriers.
 Waiting too long to begin the transition exposes a company to significant technological, financial and reputational risk.